 Find out everything you need to know about Loy Krathong Festival in Thailand including when it will take place this year, why people celebrate Loy Krathong, and how to celebrate it.

-When is Loy Krathong Festival celebrated?
+When is the Loy Krathong Festival celebrated?

 In 2024, it will take place on the evening of 16th November.
 Find out how the Loy Krathong date is determined and how long the Loy Krathong festival lasts.